jdrumgoole/pymongo-transactions/README.md

 ## Setting up your environment

-The following files can be found in the associated github repo, [pymongo-transactions.](https://github.com/jdrumgoole/pymongo-transactions) you can clone this repo and work alongside us during this blog post (please file any problems on the Issues tab for the repo)
+The following files can be found in the associated github repo, [pymongo-transactions.](https://github.com/jdrumgoole/pymongo-transactions) you can clone this repo and work alongside us during this blog post (please file any problems on the Issues tab for the repo).

 We assume for all that follows that you have [Python 3.6](https://www.python.org/downloads/) or greater correctly installed and on your path.